 The products associated with solvent abuse are legal, accessible and inexpensive.
 So they offer the possibility of a fast-acting ‘high’ which usually passes off quickly without a hangover.
 This can also make solvent abuse difficult to detect.

 Many young people who experiment with volatile substances do so out of curiosity.
 Others may be copying older peers or trying to be part of a group.
 Some might want to shock parents or carers.

 Solvent abuse might also be a response to problems in other areas of a person’s life.
 Stress, anxiety, bereavement, loneliness etc.

 Some people might use volatile substances alongside other drugs or as a substitute if a preferred drug is unobtainable.

 Does solvent abuse lead to dependency or addiction?

-Some ‘chronic’ users of volatile substances report that they develop a tolerance to the substances and need more to keep achieving the same effects.
+Some ‘chronic’ users of volatile substances report that they develop a tolerance to the substances.
+They need more to keep achieving the same effects.
 This is worrying because it may lead to dependence (a feeling that you cannot do without the substance) and even psychological addiction.
-But a young person experimenting with these substances is not likely, in the short term, to develop such problems.
+A young person experimenting with these substances is not likely to develop such problems in the short term.